Shankar-Balaji-U/Cetas-IT/Project/SharePoint UI Concealer/README.md

 ## **Customizing the Application: UI Concealer**

 To achieve the project goal, we modified the default SPFx Application Customizer inside the `src/extensions` folder (typically under a name like `UiConcealer`).
 The custom code is used to **conditionally hide the SharePoint user interface** based on site-specific access rules.
+[Interview Q & A](./Interview-Questions.md)

 ### **Purpose**
 The primary objective of this customization is to: